chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_landing.md

 # CryoET Data Portal | Documentation

 The [Chan Zuckerberg Institute for Advanced Biological Imaging (CZ Imaging Institute)](https://www.czimaginginstitute.org/) has made a beta release of the [CryoET Data Portal](https://cryoetdataportal.czscience.com) providing queryable and organized data from CryoET experiments.
-Each of the over 10,000 tomograms of cellular samples on the Portal have at a minimum their membranes annotated.
+Each of the over 15,000 tomograms on the Portal have at least one structure annotated.

 This site provides additional documentation for using our [Python API](https://chanzuckerberg.github.io/cryoet-data-portal/python-api.html) to query and download data and for navigating the [CryoET Data Portal](https://cryoetdataportal.czscience.com) and its visualization tools.
 We hope this site will assist segmentation algorithm developers to produce annotations for diverse macromolecules in the tomograms that may be used for high-resolution subtomogram averaging.